Biography of Percy Bysshe Shelley

 Timeline of Percy Bysshe Shelley:

 1810: Shelley goes up to Oxford University.
-Breaks his love affair with his cousin Harriet Grove.
+He breaks his love affair with his cousin Harriet Grove.

 1811: He is sent down from Oxford due to his contribution to the pamphlet “The Necessity of Atheism”.
 Quarrels with his father.
-Meets and marries Harriet Westbrook.
-Moves to York and then to Keswick where he meets Robert Southey.
+He meets and marries Harriet Westbrook.
+He moves to York and then to Keswick where he meets Robert Southey.

 1812: He begins correspondence with William Godwin.
-Travels to Dublin then to Wales.
+He travels to Dublin then to Wales.
 Shelley and Harriet settle at Lynmouth in North Devon as they are taken by the views.
 They stay at Mrs Hooper’s lodgings known as Woodbine Cottage (Now a hotel) .
 Here Shelley wrote the poem “Queen Mab” and a seditious paper “The Declaration of Rights”.
 He put copies of this into bottles and tossed then into the sea off Lynmouth and also put some in boxes and launched them in small hot air balloons form the beach.
 Government spies were everywhere at this time as this was the year that the Prime Minister Spencer Perceval was assassinated and revolution was in the air.
 The Town Clerk of Barnstaple reported Shelley to the Home Secretary as a couple of the bottles had been picked up from the sea by the excise men.
 There was no printer or author’s names on the pamphlet so he could not be prosecuted.
 Undeterred Shelley sent his servant Dan Healy to Barnstaple to post pamphlets on the walls.
 Healy was arrested and put in gaol.
 Shelley did not have the money to get him released but gave fifteen shillings a week to improve his lodgings.
 The Shelleys borrowed money from their landlady and her neighbours and bribed a boatman to take them across the Bristol Channel to Wales to escape.

-1813: Percy Bysshe Shelley goes to Ireland then back to London.
-Birth of Daughter Ianthe on 23rd June.
+1813: Percy Shelley goes to Ireland then back to London.
+Birth of Daughter Ianthe on the 23rd June.

 1814: He leaves England with Mary Godwin and Claire Clairmont and travels on the continent.
-Returns to London in September.
+He returns to London in September.
 Birth of son Charles to Harriet on 30th November.

 1815: Death of Grandfather Sir Bysshe Shelley.